Current and Past Medicare Part B Premiums

 Historical Medicare Part B and D Premiums

 The Social Security Administration has historical Medicare Part B and D premiums from 1966 through 2012 on its website.
-Medicare Part B premiums started at just $3 per month in 1966.
+Medicare Part B premiums started at $3 per month in 1966 (about $24 in 2020).
 Medicare Part D premiums began in 2006 with an annual deductible of $250 per year.

 Make sure you enroll in Medicare just before you reach age 65, even if you're covered by another health plan.
 Medicare Part B premiums will be deducted from your monthly benefits if you're already collecting Social Security or Railroad Retirement benefits.
-If you are not collecting Social Security or Railroad Retirement, you must sign up for Social Security in order to get Medicare Part B. You can then pay premiums through an automatic deduction from your bank account or by credit card or by mail.
+If you are not collecting Social Security or Railroad Retirement, you must sign up for Social Security in order to get Medicare Part B. You can then pay premiums through an automatic draft from your bank account, credit card, or by mail.